 I’m hoping the game theory interlude hints at what I did next.
 I went with number two.
 And I can assure you that it was uncomfortable–for me, for my team, for everyone–because most people want to help as much as possible and this standoff was preventing that.
 Being nice most of the time is the best approach overall, but always being nice becomes counterproductive because you’ll be prone to exploitation.
 Sometimes you need to hold the line at all costs.

 The story has a happy ending.
 Several weeks later, executives approved additional staffing for UX.
-And six months later, when we were preparing for another similar effort, UX staffing was already accounted for in the initial request by the team.
+And six months later, when we were preparing for another similar effort, the team already accounted for UX staffing in the initial request.

 Out of all behaviors, holding the line might be the hardest to apply.
 UXers often join a company or team later than other functions.
 The track record and trust still need to be formed, and that takes time.
 One incident of being trampled over in a public forum is enough to undermine everything you’ve been trying to build for months or years through other behaviors.
 The outcomes are asymmetric–gain almost nothing when you do it, lose everything when you don’t.